codeguy/php-the-right-way/_posts/07-02-01-Test-Driven-Development.md

 The other use for unit tests is contributing to open source.
 If you can write a test that shows broken functionality, then fix it, and show the test working, patches are much more likely to be accepted.
-If you run a project who accepts pull requests, you should suggest this as a requirement for pull requests.
+If you run a project which accepts pull requests then you should suggest this as a requirement.

 PHPUnit is the most popular and has become a de facto standard with its popular adoption amongst [PHP frameworks][phpfws] and [Composer][composer] component developers, but there are a few alternatives around.